 Returning home in 1918, Walter set up a photography shop in the town of Tubingen, where he worked until his death in 1945.
-Walter’s son Volkmar discovered the pictures on 2011 and decided to share them with the public.
+Walter’s son Volkmar discovered the pictures in 2011 and decided to share them with the public.

 In a BBC documentary about the collection from which it’s taken, Walter’s son argues that the photograph is “like an accusation against war”.
 Some of Walter’s other photos include a picture of the bodies scattered over no man’s land titled “After the Storm” and another of a German medical officer comforting a soldier in his last moments.

 During and after the Somme, the British army started a real improvement in tactics.
 Also, the French attacked at the Somme and achieved greater advances on July 1 than the British did, with far fewer casualties.

 In contrast, the French, with fewer divisions, suffered only around 2,000 casualties.
 By the time the offensive ended in November, the British had suffered around 420,000 casualties, and the French about 200,000.
-German casualty numbers are controversial, but may be about 465,000.
+German casualty numbers are controversial but maybe about 465,000.

 (Photo credit: Walter Kleinfeldt / BBC / Captions: Daily Mail UK).